astorm/pestle/docs/magneto2-others.md

     $ pestle.phar magento2:generate:class-child 'Pulsestorm\Pestle\Model\Thing' 'Magento\Framework\Model\AbstractModel'

-While a lot of Magento architects lobby for "no inheritance" being the right way to do object oriented programming, Magento of Magento's system still rely heavily on class inheritance.
-Magento's automatic constructor dependency injection system means classes often have a large number of constructor arguments, which makes class inheritance a tedious task.
+While a lot of Magento architects lobby for "no inheritance" being the right way to do object oriented programming, many of Magento's systems still rely heavily on class inheritance.
+However, Magento's newer automatic constructor dependency injection system means classes often have a large number of constructor arguments.
+This makes class inheritance a tedious task.
+The architects say the solution is no inheritance and we go around in a circle.

-The `generate:class-child` command eases some of this tediousness.
-Invoking the above commands would automatically give you a `Pulsestorm\Pestle\Model\Thing` class constructor that looked like the following.
+The `generate:class-child` command eases some of this tediousness for working Magento programmers.
+If you had invoked the above commands you would have generated a `Pulsestorm\Pestle\Model\Thing` class and constructor that looked like the following.

     $ cat app/code/Pulsestorm/Pestle/Model/Thing.php
     <?php